 A fresh approach to on-page SEO.

 FreshOnline specialises in search engine optimisation for WordPress websites.
 We have helped many small businesses across Sussex, Kent and London to climb up the rankings.
-We offer an SEO Start-Up Package designed to kick start your search engine rankings.
+We offer an SEO start-up package designed to kick start your search engine rankings.
 It includes many of the techniques described above.
-If you have any questions or would like to find out more.
-Please get in contact with the team.
+We can also offer longterm SEO management to ensure you maintain your hard earned positions.